pocketrice/tonic/README.md

 And a complementary "mute sanity check" to boot!

 Finer volume tuning (plus control output volume from any device — finally)

+Smarter song tracking... finally, no more agony in waiting for files to register, having to replace outdated metadata files, being cursed by incorrect capitalization...

 A free Scrap for your Mac corkboard!